mhzawadi/invoiceplane/README.md

 Update your docker-compose file with them, also add `SETUP_COMPLETED=true`.

-the `environment` section should have some like the below
+the `environment` section of your `docker-compose.yml` should have some like the below

 ```
       - TZ=utc